 Cookie Wall vs. the Law

-Consent is one of the essential lawful bases for processing under GDPR.
+Consent is one of the essential lawful bases for processing under the GDPR.
 The Regulation lays out several requirements for consent to be valid.

 Article 4 of the GDPR defines consent as

 "‘consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her"

 Read more about consent under GDPR here.